 - Having the father stay with the baby no matter what.

 - Having the father hold the baby if at all possible for any testing, vitals or other diagnostics that need to be performed if the mother is unavailable.

 Again, having the right labor and delivery team is key to creating a birth plan that will be respected and that correlates with the hospital or birthing center’s policies as well.

-Looking for an OB or midwife who will respect your birth plan?
+Looking for an Obstetrician who will respect your birth plan?
 Schedule a prenatal appointment and Women’s Health Associates and work who thrives on providing empowering birth experiences to our mothers and babies.